TroyNSmith/MMH_Analysis_Package/README.md

 ```

 ### 3. Set Up the Environment
-Inside the project folder, activate the environment:
+Inside the project folder, **activate** the environment:
 ```
 pixi shell
 ```
-All dependencies and tools will be available automatically in this shell.
+All dependencies and tools will be available automatically in this shell.Can yoCan y

 ### 4. Run Jupyter Notebook for Interactive Docs
 Once inside the Pixi environment, run: